 The outcome of this process identified the Murphys Ecological Enhancement Area ("Murphys EEA" or "MEEA") (Figures 5.3 & 5.4) as the most appropriate site for both broad-scale ecological mitigation and as a highly suitable relocation site for lizards.
-The MEEA location was adjusted to provide a suitable setback (a minimum of approximately 500 m) from a potential gold resource target known as "Ounce Prospect".
-The proposal for the MEEA site is to construct a mammalian predator exclusion fence around 91 ha of land encompassing part of the Murphys Creek catchment and to establish a network of mammalian predator control around the fence to buffer predator pressure.
-Further details of the MEEA are outlined by Ahikā Consulting (2024a), Harper & Thorsen (2023), Xcluder (2024) and Harper (2024) (see Appendices II, III & IV).
+The MEEA location was adjusted to provide a suitable setback (a minimum of approximately 500 m) from a potential gold resource target known as "Ounce Prospect" and to accommodate movement of stock by the farm lease holder.
+The proposal for the MEEA site is to construct a mammalian predator exclusion fence around at least 45 ha of land encompassing part of the Murphys Creek catchment.
+The specific location of the 45 ha fence is yet to be finalised and will be defined based on further engagement with DOC, lwi, and construction contractors.
+In the interim, an indicative 91 ha area of the Murphys Creek catchment has been selected, within which the ~45 ha predator exclusion fence can be constructed (Figure 5.4).
+Further details of the MEEA are outlined by Whirika Consulting (2025), Harper & Thorsen (2023), Xcluder (2024) and Harper (2024) (see Appendices II, III & IV).